hashicorp/terraform-provider-azurerm/website/docs/r/search_service.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

 * `id` - The ID of the Search Service.

-* `customer_managed_key_enforcement_compliance` - Describes whether the Search Service is `compliant` or not with respect to having non customer encrypted resources.

 * `primary_key` - The Primary Key used for Search Service Administration.